Soul dualism

 Soul dualism, also called dualistic pluralism or multiple souls, is a range of beliefs that a person has two or more kinds of souls.
 In many cases, one of the souls is associated with body functions ("body soul") and the other one can leave the body ("free soul" or "wandering soul").
 Sometimes the plethora of soul types can be even more complex.
 Sometimes, a shaman's "free soul" may be held to be able to undertake a spirit journey.

 Examples

 Austronesia

 The belief in soul dualism found throughout most Austronesian shamanistic traditions.
 The reconstructed Proto-Austronesian word for the "body soul" is *nawa ("breath", "life", or "vital spirit").
-It is located somewhere in the abdominal cavity, often in the liver or the heart (Proto-Austronesian *qaCay).
+It is located somewhere in the abdominal cavity, often in the liver (Proto-Austronesian *qaCay), or the heart.
 The "free soul" is located in the head.
 Its names are usually derived from Proto-Austronesian *qaNiCu ("ghost", "spirit [of the dead]"), which also apply to other non-human nature spirits.
 The "free soul" is also referred to in names that literally mean "twin" or "double", from Proto-Austronesian *duSa ("two").
 A virtuous person is said to be one whose souls are in harmony with each other, while an evil person is one whose souls are in conflict.